Roblox/avatar-evolution/index.md

 This is a custom build of Roblox Studio.
 Make sure to copy the folder from this .zip to your computer before running the build  &mdash; don’t run directly from .zip.

+Use of this build is subject to a [limited use licence](limited-terms-of-use).

 If you find issues with new features in this build please [report them on GitHub](https://github.com/Roblox/avatar-evolution/issues).
+We really want your feedback!

 **Warning:** Don't use this build to edit published places or anything you're not ready to lose!
 This build includes support for several new APIs that aren't supported in live games or team create.
 We may add/remove/rename any of these new classes before release. **Data loss may occur!**